-I teach in the Integrated Social Sciences Program, the English Department and in the University Honors Program.
+Many, many distinguished teachers work at the Universtiy of Washington’s three campuses that include the Medical School, Law School, Colleges of Engineering, Environment, Built Environments, Education, Business, Public Health, Nursing, Dentistry, the Information School, and in the College of Arts and Sciences.
+I teach in the Integrated Social Sciences Program, the English Department and formerly in the University Honors Program.
 Please click here for a description of that.

-I am thrilled by my work– I have the chance to bring literature and writing alive and help it be relevant to students with all sorts of interests.
+I am inspired by my students and by our work together.
+I have the chance to bring literature and writing alive and help it be relevant to students with all sorts of interests.

 The Triggering Town is a reading and writing studio that connects poetry to place.

 I hold open office hours for any UW undergraduate.
-You can come and see me to talk about literature, poetry, the Humanities or your own writing process.
+You can come and see me and talk about literature, poetry, the Humanities or your own writing process.